 - Select box: To select images, mark the appropriate check boxes.
 Selected images can be deleted simultaneously via the Delete button that appears in the upper right corner while selecting images. - Name: - Version and Revision: - Updates: Shows which type of update action is applicable to the image or confirms that the image is up-to-date.
-For more information about these icons, see Section 7.1, "Overview Conventions". - Patches and Packages: - Build: - Last Modified: Time when the images was modified last. - Actions: Details and Delete button.
+For more information about these icons, see Chapter 7, Systems. - Patches and Packages: - Build: - Last Modified: Time when the images was modified last. - Actions : Details and Delete button.
 Details opens a the Image Details page.

 In the upper right corner offers several action buttons: The Delete button appears when one or more images are selected.
 Import and Refresh are default buttons.
-Import allows to import prebuilt images; for more information, see .
+Import allows to import pre-built images; for more information, see Book "Advanced Topics", Chapter 8 "Image Building and Management", Section 8.2 "Container Images", Section 8.2.7 "Importing an Image".